-Course ID: 100159 8 ec first semester prof. dr. J.H.
-Geuvers
+Course ID: 100159 8 ec first semester dr. J.H.
+McKinna

-- 194 hrs individual study
+- 26 hrs lecture

 - 4 hrs personal study counseling

-- 26 hrs lecture
+- 194 hrs individual study period

 The course R&D: Research 1 (RDR1) is all about doing research.

 The main question in this course is: when is research considered scientific?
 The answer is built around the ideas of formulating a good research question, embedding it in known research, using proper methods and using valid deduction techniques to draw conclusions.